Mike Pringle (politician): Political career

-From 1992 to 2003 he was a member of Edinburgh City Council.
+From 1992 to 2003 he was a member of the City of Edinburgh Council.
 In the 1997 UK general election he ran unsuccessfully as a candidate in Edinburgh South, and in the equivalent constituency in the 1999 Scottish Parliament election.
 In the latter he came third out of the five candidates, with 22% of the vote; less than five hundred votes behind Margo MacDonald.
 He was also a candidate for the Lothians, but was not elected through the list system.

-He ran again in the 2003 Scottish Parliamentary election for Edinburgh South, winning it from Angus MacKay by half a percent of the votes – a majority of 158.
+He ran again in the 2003 Scottish Parliamentary election for Edinburgh South, winning it from Angus MacKay by half a per cent of the votes – a majority of 158.
 He served on the Justice Committees of the Scottish Parliament.

 In September 2006, the Scottish Parliament's Standards Committee banned him for a week from attending full sessions and committee meetings of the Parliament for leaking details of the Shirley McKie case to a newspaper.

 He was re-elected in the 2007 Scottish Parliament election.

 He lost the redrawn seat of Edinburgh Southern to the SNP's Jim Eadie in the 2011 Scottish Parliament election.